tecolicom/actions-use-apt-tools/README.md

 method runs very fast.
 For packages generate files during installation, use **timestamp** method, and all files those have newer timestamp are cached.
 Files are searched under /etc, /usr/{bin,sbin,lib,share} and /var/lib directory.
-Search directries can be given by **path** parameter.
+Search directories can be given by **path** parameter.

 Output is same as [`@actions/cache`](https://github.com/actions/cache).